South Africa vs. India 2nd test scoreboard | Taiwan News

-CENTURION, South Africa (AP) — Scoreboard Monday at stumps on Day 3 of the second test between South Africa and India at SuperSport Park:
+CENTURION, South Africa (AP) — Scoreboard Tuesday at stumps on the fourth day of the second test between South Africa and India at SuperSport Park:

 |South Africa 1st Innings: 335 all out